VyeFox/Kitsu-Lang/notes/builtins.md

 * `lazy` A keyword that represents a lazy value.
 * `atomic` A keyword that represents an atomic value.
 * `eq` Checks for equality.
-* `obj.prop` Accesses a property of an object, throws an error if the property does not exist.
+* `.prop` Accesses a property of an object, throws an error if the property does not exist.
 * `?prop` Checks if a property of an object exists.

 example: